adidoshi/youtube-clone/README.md

 ![image info](./src/assets/3.png)

 - Related videos fetched besides the actual play vid.
+- Channel Subscriptions page of the user.
+- POST comment on the video by actual google user id.
+-
 - Channel Page & videos of that respective channel fetched on that page.
-- POST comment on the video by actual google user id.
-- Channel Subscriptions page of the user.

 ![image info](./src/assets/2.png)